Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 Nonfiction copy editing costs more than fiction copy editing.

-In part that’s because there are more fiction editors out there.
-And nonfiction books often have references that need to be formatted and have more terminology that the copy editor must keep track of.
+In part, that’s because there are more fiction editors out there.
+And nonfiction books often have references that need to be formatted and have terminology that the copy editor must keep track of.

-Nonfiction editors may charge more for business, science, academic, and medical books.
-Attribute this to supply and demand and the more specialized skills required.
+Nonfiction editors may charge up to 20 percent more for business, science, academic, and medical books.
+Attribute this to supply and demand, to the increased amount of time these projects take, and the specialized skills required.

 The Editorial Freelancers’ Association (EFA) website offers another data point for editorial rates for all types of editing services.

-In 2019, the EFA surveyed its members about projects they invoiced and/or collected payments from during the 2019 calendar year, and here’s what it said about copy editing rates.
+In 2024, the EFA published data from a survey of its members about projects they invoiced and/or collected payments from during the previous year.
+Here’s what the data showed.
 (A page is defined as 250 words, the industry standard for a manuscript page.)

 In the book Writer’s Market 100th Edition: The Most Trusted Guide to Getting Published, readily available on Amazon and in most public library systems, the “How Much Should I Charge Section” gives editorial rates based on a survey of 17 professional organizations.